JuliaRegistries/General/README.md

 solve the issue as on julia v1.6 Pkg would still resolve the broken `v2.10.0`, and as a minor bump, reverting the code changes would not be valid in a patch bump.
 In this case one may either submit a PR to retroactively adjust the compat bounds of previous versions (best user-facing results, but slow and error-prone to implement) or yank the offending release.
+See the [SciML collaborative practices for more guidance](https://github.com/SciML/ColPrac?tab=readme-ov-file#accidental-support-for-an-unsupported-dependency).

 If yanking is urgent, open a PR and raise it on the `#pkg-registration` [slack channel](https://julialang.org/slack/)

 For releases with actively exploited security vulnerabilities (i.e. malicious code) yanking is not suficient.
-In this case, the release should be completely deleated from the registry and a new patch release should be issued.
-This is a drastic measure that breaks reporoducivility garuntees and has never been warrented as of April, 2024.
+In this case, the release should be completely deleted from the registry and a new patch release should be issued.
+This is a drastic measure that breaks reproducibility guarantees and has never been performed as of April, 2024.

 ## Registry maintenance